aditeyabaral/kepler-exoplanet-analysis/README.md

 ## Predictive Modelling
 This study focuses on a binary classification of Objects of Interest as “FALSE POSITIVE” or “CONFIRMED” exoplanets.
 NASA uses the label of “FALSE POSITIVE” to indicate the satellite incorrectly tracked an object.
 We do not consider the observations labelled as “CANDIDATE” since these are yet to be labelled by NASA and hence, are unknown to us.
 For our analysis, we have used four models, each with its own unique characteristics to tackle the problem at hand from different angles.

-The four models used are Support Vector Machines (SVM), Random Forest, AdaBoost and a Feed-Forward Neural Network.
+The four models used are
+1. Support Vector Machine
+2. Random Forest
+3. AdaBoost
+4. Feed-Forward Neural Network.

 ## Evaluation of Model Performance